pcafrica/hpc_for_data_science_2023-2024/slides/04/04-parallel.md

 - **CuPy**: A NumPy/SciPy-compatible array library for GPU, easy to adopt for NumPy users.
 - **cuDF**: Part of the RAPIDS suite, cuDF manipulates data frames on GPU with a pandas-like API.
 - **PyCUDA**: Provides access to NVIDIA's CUDA programming API but requires knowledge of CUDA.
-- **Numba**: Allows JIT compilation of Python code for execution on the GPU, focusing primarily on Numba in this course.
+- **Numba**: Allows JIT compilation of Python code for execution on the GPU.

 ---